 CONSERVATION POSTER CONTEST - County Level

 Washington County's K-12th grade students were invited to participate in the 2014 Conservation Poster Contest.
-This year's theme was "Dig Deeper-Mysteries In The Soil".
+This year's theme is "Dig Deeper-Mysteries In The Soil".
 All posters were submitted to the Land & Water Conservation Division in West Bend by Monday, December 30, 2013.
 Awards will be given to the 1st, 2nd and 3rd place poster from each category.
-The 1st place winner (from each catergory) will be entered into the next level of competition and from there possibly move on to State.
+The 1st place winners (from each catergory) were entered into the next level of competition and from there moved on to State.
 Congratulations to Ben McMeeken (Allenton-gr.4) for taking home the gold at State and now a contender for Nationals.

 Informational Letter (pdf)